civiform/docs/docs/it-manual/sre-playbook/disaster-recovery.md

 - Click Save

 {% hint style="info" %}
-While is usually pretty instantaneous, it may take a few minutes for the DNS update to propagate.
+While it is often instantaneous, it may take a few minutes for the DNS update to propagate.
 {% endhint %}

 ## Testing